chadLinthicum/APP-React-Grilled_Cheese_Channel/README.md

  <br>
  <b>Download: </b><a href="https://github.com/chadLinthicum/APP_React_Grilled-Cheese-Channel">Here</a><br>
  <br>
  <b>Installation:</b> Create a new app using create-react-app.
-Download the repository and drag all items into your created app.<br>
+Download the repository and drag all items into your created app root.<br>
  <br>
  <b>Logistics:</b> Project created using React Library, React DND Library, JSX, NodeJS, JS, HTML, and CSS. <br>
  <br>